 The second part takes a 21st century perspective on evolution and closes a critical gap in Darwin’s original ideas—namely, the mechanisms underlying heredity.
 We will integrate your knowledge of modern genetics with evolutionary principles to analyze changes in the genetic composition of populations through time.
 Chapter 4 will explore how different types of mutations impact the expression of phenotypic traits and provide the raw material for evolutionary change.
 In addition, we will learn how evolutionary biologists quantify genetic variation in populations and use that data to infer whether or not evolutionary forces are acting on a population.
 In Chapter 5 and Chapter 6, we will integrate evolution and genetics and use mathematical models to explore how natural selection interacts with other evolutionary forces (mutation, genetic drift, and migration) to shape the genetic composition of populations.
-In Chapter 7, we will investigate the evolution of DNA sequences, explore the molecular signatures of selection, and see what we can uncover about historical processes simply by sequencing organisms’ DNA.
+In Chapter 7, we will investigate the evolution of DNA sequences, explore the molecular signatures of selection, and see what we can uncover about historical processes simply by interpreting patterns of DNA sequence variation.
 And finally, in Chapter 8, will learn about basic quantitative genetic approaches used to study the evolution of complex phenotypic traits controlled by many genes at once.

 The third part of the book explores the outcomes of natural selection and other evolutionary forces.
 Chapter 9 focuses on how we can infer adaptation in natural populations.
 We will explore the concept of phenotypic plasticity, why it can complicate the inference of adaptation, and how plasticity itself can be the outcome of adaptive evolution.
 In Chapter 10, we will focus on how evolution has shaped the social interactions between individuals of the same species, learning about kin and sexual selection.
 Finally, Chapter 11 investigates how new species arise.
-We will discuss speciation as a gradual process that is shaped by the same evolutionary forces that shape the evolution of phenotypic traits within species.
+We will discuss speciation as a gradual process that is shaped by the same evolutionary forces that influence the evolution of phenotypic traits within species.

 This book is not designed to provide a comprehensive overview of current evolutionary biology.
 Rather, it is supposed to provide a succinct introduction to evolutionary thought revolving around theory, evidence, and practice: